bradbell/cppad_py/sphinx/test_out/code_cmd.rst

 are not included in the xsrst output.
 This enables one to begin or end a comment block without having the comment characters in the xsrst output.
-The file extension in the name of the current input file is used to determine the source code language for highlighting the code block.
-Code blocks as usually small and

 .. meta::
    :keywords: spell, checking